luigibonati/ase/doc/ase/calculators/exciting.rst

     atoms.new_array('rmt', np.array([-1.0, -1.0, 2.3, 2.0] * Bohr))

 Each entry corresponds to one atom.
 If the rmt value is negative, the default value is used.
 This array is correctly updated if the atoms are added or removed.

 Exciting Calculator Class
 =========================

-.. autoclass:: ase.calculators.exciting.Exciting
+.. autoclass:: ase.calculators.exciting.exciting.ExcitingGroundStateCalculator